elastisys/compliantkubernetes-apps/tests/README.md

   load "../bats.lib.bash"

   # additional loads for helpers
-  # check the bats.lib.bash for load functions, and common/bats/ for helper functions
+  # check the bats.lib.bash for load functions, and common/bats/ for helpers
 }
 ```